Celebrating Cultural Diversity With Ramadan

 To learn more about Ramadan, including why Muslims fast during the holy month and more, see Ramadan, part of our collection on the world’s religious holidays.

-Lesson Plan: Let's Celebrate Ramadan!
+Let's Celebrate Ramadan!
 (Grades 1–2) Introduce your young students to Ramadan with this day-long lesson plan that emphasizes listening comprehension, handwriting, and reading skills.

 Islamic Festival Classroom Decorations